caporaso-lab/developing-with-qiime2/book/intro.md

 The QIIME 2 plugin [cookiecutter template](https://github.com/caporaso-lab/cookiecutter-qiime2-plugin) is made available under the BSD 3-Clause license.
 Unlike DWQ2, derivative works of that template *are* allowed (i.e., you can build real plugins that you intend to distribute for any purpose, including commercial, from the template).

+[^old-docs]: The "old developer documentation", which was previously hosted at `https://dev.qiime2.org`, is now deprecated.
+ All content that is still relevant has been ported from that documentation to *Developing with QIIME 2*.
+ If you want to access that archival content, you can find it in the [project's GitHub repository](https://github.com/qiime2/dev-docs).